manpanmanpan/manpanmanpan.github.io/_posts/2019-2-18-AB Testing.md

 ![image](https://github.com/manpanmanpan/manpanmanpan.github.io/blob/master/img/1552639948(1).jpg?raw=true)

 From above, we find there is no day obviously stands out as the hightest.
 So we can talk to the engineers to figure out if something was wrong with the experiment setup.
 Or to try slicing to see if one particular slice is weired, like by country, language or platform to see if one particular slice looks like it's causing the problem.
 Or checking the age of cookies in each group.
 Does one group tend to have more new cookies while the other group has older cookies.

+Somethimes, if sanity check failed, do not proceed.
+Instead,go analyze why your sanity check failed.
+You can do either: (1) retrospective analysis, or (2) look into if there’s learning effect.

 ## 10. Analyzing the results - Single Metric